 Prior to Virginia Tech, Raj served as the Director of Water Resources and Engineering Program and a member of senior management for iDE Nepal, an international development organization headquartered in Denver, Colorado.
 In this role he led iDE Nepal’s efforts to reduce poverty through community-based water resource development.
-Raj has worked as a water resource and Rural Infrastructure Engineer for Rural Reconstruction Nepal (RRN), National Program Officer for Swiss Agency for Development and Cooperation (SDC) and Water Resource Officer for Rural Village Water Resources Management Project (RVWRMP).
+Raj has worked as a water resource and Rural Infrastructure Engineer for Rural Reconstruction Nepal (RRN), Program Officer for Swiss Agency for Development and Cooperation (SDC) and Water Resource Officer for Rural Village Water Resources Management Project (RVWRMP).

 Raj has worked as a short-term international consultant, trainer and researcher in the U.S , Spain, Netherlands, Honduras, Cambodia, Italy, Uganda, Senegal, Kenya, Bhutan, India and Nepal.
-He has been a speaker in several international conferences on multiple-use water services and rural water supply systems.
+He has been a speaker in several international conferences on rural development, multiple-use water services and rural water supply systems.